fedemarinis/267511/README.md

 ### Garment Group
 ![Alt text](ai_img/garment13.png)

-### Moving into the colours information, we have many different columns about that and so we have a pretty wide range of options to choose from.
+### Moving into the colours information, we have three different columns about that and so we have a pretty wide range of options to choose from.
-### A good idea may be to analyse the columns and evaluate which one fits better for our final models.
-We come up that the perceived colour master column seems to be a middle ground between the other columns, having 18 values’ category, compared to 7 of the perceived colour value  column and the 46 of colour group column.
+### A simple idea is just to analyse the column having a number of unique values in the middle if compared to the other columns.
+We come up that the perceived colour master column is the chosen one, having 16 values’ category, compared to 6 of the perceived colour value  column and the 45 of colour group column.
 So we visualize the distribution of the colour master dataframe.
 ![Alt text](ai_img/colour14.png)

 ### Now that our analysis on article's dataset is completed, we can move to the last, and probably most important, dataset.